-(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit Skills and techniques for outdoor volleyball, including: rules of play, officiating, and offensive and defensive strategies.
+(.5 or 1 or 1.5 units) CSU/UC UC-Unit Limit

+Fundamental skills and techniques for grass doubles volleyball, including: rules of play, officiating, and offensive and defensive strategies.
 (Repeatable: May be taken four times only.)

 PE 1.79R-Intermediate Volleyball